openSUSE/security-team-blog/_posts/2024-04-02-kde6-dbus-polkit.markdown

   group gid to arbitrary new locations.
 - toggle: this takes raw XML that also seems to specify font paths that are to be enabled or disabled.
-- removeFile: does what is says on the label; another way for remove files.
+- removeFile: does what is says on the label; another way to remove files.
 - configure: saves modified font directories and invokes a small bash script `fontinst_x11` that prepares font directories and triggers a font refresh at the X server.